Here’s a look at the life of former Japanese Prime Minister Shinzo Abe.

 Father: Shintaro Abe, former Secretary General of the Liberal Democratic Party (LDP)

 Marriage: Akie (Matsuzaki) Abe (1987-2022, his death)

 Education: Seiki University, B.S. in Political Science, 1977; Attended the University of Southern California, 1978-1979

-He was Japan’s first prime minister born after WWII.
+He was Japan’s first prime minister born after World War II.

 His grandfather, Nobusuke Kishi, was Japan’s prime minister from 1957 to 1960.

 Abe’s great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
-Sato is also a Nobel Peace Prize recipient.
+Sato was also a Nobel Peace Prize recipient.

 1977-1979 - Travels to the United States to study politics at the University of Southern California.

 1993 - Abe is elected to Japan’s House of Representatives.

 1999 - Becomes director of the Committee on Health and Welfare and also director of the LDP’s Social Affairs Division.

 2000-2003 - Is the deputy chief cabinet secretary of the LDP.